Adessium Foundation

 The Adessium Foundation is a charitable foundation based in the Netherlands.

 It was created in 2005 by Gerard van Vliet and his family.
-Since 2021, it has been managed by Saskia van den Dool.

 Budget and beneficiaries

 Its annual budget is between fifteen and twenty million euros.
 This is distributed to programs “such as marine conservation and efforts to promote open and democratic societies”.
 According to Politico, the foundation is a major donor to some of Brussels' most influential NGOs.
 In 2015 the foundation paid around €18.5 million to organizations such as The European Consumer Organisation, ClientEarth, Corporate Europe Observatory, Finance Watch, Friends of the Earth Europe, Transparency International, Greenpeace, and Zero Waste Europe.